-A new patent granted to Google this week explores a way of grouping together search results that deal with different topics as a result of a search for a specific query, by looking at the shared links pointing to pages within the search results.
+A new patent granted to Google this week, but filed back in 2000, explores a way of grouping together search results that deal with different topics as a result of a search for a specific query, by looking at the shared links pointing to pages within the search results.

 With the process involved in this patent application being originally filed in 2000, I wonder if the folks at Google decided to follow other methods rather than the one described here.
-One of the screen shots show Google pages still has the word “beta” under Google in an image attached to the patent filing.
+One of the screenshots shows Google pages still has the word “beta” under Google in an image attached to the patent filing.

-Some fun stuff going on in that screen shot, including PageRank indicators showing next to results, and an instruction above the results stating that “Clicking on a red bar searches for backlinks (Citations).”
-This must have been created in the days before a decision was made to make the pagerank indicators use a green bar.
-I’m not sure that we will see pagerank indications next to search results in the future.
+Some fun stuff going on in that screenshot, including PageRank indicators showing next to results, and instruction above the results stating that “Clicking on a red bar searches for backlinks (Citations).”
+This must have been created in the days before a decision was made to make the PageRank indicators use a green bar.
+I’m not sure that we will see PageRank indications next to search results in the future.

 Link based clustering of hyperlinked documents